 “Grandmother,” Swiss yelled, and then quickly scanned the room for any sign of her.
 Perhaps she hid under the bed or maybe in the closet.
 He didn’t want to even think of the obvious, but he didn’t have time to have a good look, because in the next instant, the wolf had lunged and pinned him to the hardwood floor.

 Swiss shielded his face with his arms as the wolf tore at him with its claws, ripping his clothing open like a candy wrapper.
 The sharp nails dug deep into his flesh causing Swiss to cry out in pain.
 His mind desperately analyzed the situation.
 He had two choices: keep fighting and prolong the agony or die a just as painful but perhaps quicker death.
 At the very moment Swiss had decided to move his arms and let the wolf finish him off, the heaviness of the animal lifted, and he heard it howl out in pain.
 He didn’t dare move.
 His entire body felt like it was on the spin cycle as hard adrenaline pumped through his heart.
 Finally, with large breaths, he sat up.

 The wolf lay on the floor with an ax in its side.
 Swiss stood up, but not wanting to take any chances that the wolf would attack him again, he kept his distance.

-Swiss flinched, ready to run, when the woodsman he had talked to earlier stepped out of the shadows and retrieved his ax.
+Swiss flinched, ready to run, when the woodsman stepped out of the shadows and retrieved his ax.
 The red blood of the wolf poured out onto the floorboards.